open-telemetry/opentelemetry.io/content/en/ecosystem/vendors.md

 # prettier-ignore
 ---

-A non-exhaustive list of organizations that provide solutions which consume OpenTelemetry natively via [OTLP](/docs/specs/otlp/) e.g. observability backends or observability pipelines.
+A non-exhaustive list of organizations, offering solutions that consume OpenTelemetry natively via via [OTLP](/docs/specs/otlp/), such as observability backends and observability pipelines.

-Those offerings may be open source, commercial or both.
-Some organizations provide a [distribution](/docs/concepts/distributions/) (a customized version of OpenTelemetry components), that provide additional capabilities or ease of use.
+These solutions may be open source, commercial, or both.
+Some organizations provide a [distribution](/docs/concepts/distributions/) (of customized OpenTelemetry components), that provides additional capabilities or for improved ease of use.

 {{% ecosystem/vendor-table %}}